-Any employee or authorized Council Representative acting on behalf of the Labor Council or an employee who has a grievance shall submit the grievance in writing on a form identical to that which is attached hereto as Appendix B to the Police Chief or his designee specifically indicating that the matter is a grievance under this Agreement.
+- Section 7.2.
+Procedure.
+A grievance filed against the Village will be processed in the following manner: - Any employee or authorized Council Representative acting on Step 1: behalf of the Labor Council or an employee who has a grievance shall submit the grievance in writing on a form identical to that which is attached hereto as Appendix B to the Police Chief or his designee specifically indicating that the matter is a grievance under this Agreement.
 If there is any difference between the grievance form (Appendix B) and the terms of this Article or Agreement, the terms of this Article and Agreement control.
-The grievance shall contain a complete statement of the facts, the provision or provisions of this Agreement which are alleged to have been All grievances must be violated, and the relief requested. presented no later than seven (7) calendar days from the date of the occurrence of the event first giving rise to the grievance or within seven (7) calendar days after the employee, through the use of reasonable diligence, could have obtained knowledge of the occurrence of the event first giving rise to the grievance.
-The Police Chief or his designee shall render a written response to the grievant within seven (7) calendar days after the grievance is presented.
+The grievance shall contain a complete statement of the facts, the provision or provisions of this Agreement which are alleged to have been violated, and the relief requested.
+All grievances must be presented no later than seven (7) calendar days from the date of the occurrence of the event first giving rise to the grievance or within seven (7) calendar days after the employee, through the use of reasonable diligence, could have obtained knowledge of the occurrence of the event first giving rise to the grievance.
+The Police Chief or his designee shall render a written response to the grievant within seven (7) calendar days after the grievance is presented. - Step 2: If the grievance is not settled at Step 1 and the employee or the Labor Council wishes to appeal the grievance to Step 2 of the grievance procedure, it shall be submitted by the employee or authorized Council Representative in writing to the Village Administrator or his designee within seven (7) calendar days after receipt of the Village's answer in Step 1.

-Step 2:

-If the grievance is not settled at Step 1 and the employee or the Labor Council wishes to appeal the grievance to Step 2 of the grievance procedure, it shall be submitted by the employee or authorized Council Representative in writing to the Village Administrator or his designee within seven (7) calendar days after receipt of the Village's answer in Step 1.
 To the extent possible, the grievance shall specifically state the basis upon which the grievant believes the grievance was improperly denied at the previous step in the grievance procedure.
 The Village Administrator or his designee shall investigate the grievance and, in the course of such investigation, shall offer to discuss the grievance within seven (7) calendar days with the grievant and a Council Representative.
-If no settlement of the grievance is reached, the Village Administrator or his designee shall provide a written answer to the grievant or his designee, within seven (7) calendar days following the meeting.
+If no settlement of the grievance is reached, the Village Administrator or his designee shall provide a written answer to the grievant or his designee, within seven (7) calendar days following the meeting. - Section 7.3.
 Arbitration.
 If the grievance is not settled in Step 2 and the Labor Council wishes to appeal the grievance from Step 2 of the grievance procedure, the Labor Council may refer the grievance to arbitration, as described below, within seven (7) calendar days of receipt of the Village's written answer as provided to the Labor Council at Step 2: